-Advances in the use of information communications technology (ICT) have provided new and sophisticated tools with which bullies are able to carry out their activities.
-Cyberbullying may involve the abuse of e-mail, internet, social networking sites, virtual learning environments, digital cameras and mobile phones, and has emerged as a key challenge for schools affecting both pupils and staff.
+Advances in the use of information communications technology (ICT) has provided new and sophisticated tools with which bullies are able to carry out their activities.
+Cyberbullying may involve the abuse of e-mail, internet, social networking sites, virtual learning environments, digital cameras and mobile phones and has emerged as a key challenge for schools, affecting both pupils and staff.

-These advances in technology mean cyberbullying can take place at any time.
-The bully often remains anonymous and can now conduct their activities from the comfort of their home while the person bullied is no longer able to find any refuge in theirs.
-This type of bullying is often more damaging because offensive and hurtful messages or images can be spread quickly and seen by many people.
+These advances in technology mean that Cyberbullying can take place at any time.
+The bully often remains anonymous and can now conduct their activities from the comfort of their homes while the bullied is no longer able to find any refuge in theirs.
+This type of bullying is often more damaging as offensive and hurtful messages or images can be spread quickly and seen by many people.

 Cyberbullying is used to perpetrate homophobic bullying.
 The anonymous nature of this tool makes it far easier for perpetrators to make discriminatory statements and exhibit prejudice without the threat of immediate sanctions from others or disapproval from their peers.

-A survey conducted by the NASUWT during 2016 on the abuse of social media against school staff showed 50% of teachers in England had experienced insulting comments, allegations of inappropriate behaviour with a pupil, comments on their performance or other comments posted about them online or on a social networking site.
-Fifty per cent of teachers did not report incidents of abuse by pupils, because they felt no action would be taken against them.
-The vast majority of cyberbullying on teachers had been carried out by pupils aged between 11 and 16 years of age.
+A survey conducted by the NASUWT during 2015 on the abuse of social media against school staff showed that 66% of teachers in Wales had experienced insulting comments, allegations of inappropriate behaviour with a pupil, comments on their performance or other comments posted about them online or on a social networking site.
+Seventy-three per cent of teachers did not report incidents of abuse by pupils, because they felt no action would be taken against them.

+The vast majority of cyberbullying against teachers had been carried out by pupils aged between 11 and 16 years of age.
 However, abuse had also been received from pupils as young as five years of age.

-A staggering 70% of teachers responding had also received offensive comments or harassment on social networking or internet sites by parents.
+Almost two thirds of teachers (63%) responding had also received offensive comments or harassment on social networking or other internet sites by parents.